connor-makowski/scx/README.md

-SC Optimize
+SCx
 ==========
-MIT's Supply Chain Python Package
+MIT's Supply Chain Micromaster (SCx) Python Package

 ## Local Setup
 Make sure you have Python 3.6.x (or higher) installed on your system.
 You can download it [here](https://www.python.org/downloads/).